achord/svg-state-map/README.md

 ### This is the initial commit.
 Not much going on yet.

-This repo will eventually plot markers, via javascript, for all 50 U.S. States using latitude and longitude coordinates.
-It utilizes javascript and SVG files instead of a map API.
+Plot a single SVG marker for the state of Louisiana  using latitude and longitude coordinates.

+Multiple markers for contiguous US states can be found here : https://github.com/achord/SVG-US-MAP